FlorentinGuth/FlorentinGuth.github.io/content/publication/rainbow/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['preprint']
+publication_types: ['	article-journal']

 # Publication name and optional abbreviated publication name.
-publication: ArXiv
+publication: Journal of Machine Learning Research
-publication_short: ArXiv
+publication_short: JMLR

 abstract: What do neural networks learn?
 A major difficulty is that every training run results in a _different set of weights_ but nevertheless leads to _the same performance_.
 We introduce a model of the probability distribution of these weights.
 Layers are _not_ independent, but their dependencies can be captured by an alignment procedure.
 We use this model to show that **networks learn the same features no matter their initialization**.
 We also compress trained weights to a reduced set of summary statistics, from which a family of networks with equivalent performance can be reconstructed.